 20 foods which are helpful in lowering Blood Pressure naturally includes

 It is an edible green plant.
-It belongs to the cabbage family which resembles a miniature tree.
-Its flowering head and stalk are used as a vegetable and is consumed as a food recipe in different parts of the word.
-Broccoli contains three (3) different types of minerals ie potassium, magnesium and calcium.
-Any food that has the ability to control the high blood pressure must have these 3 minerals.
+It belongs to the cabbage family, which resembles a miniature tree.
+Its flowering head and stalk are used as a vegetable and is consumed as a food recipe in different parts of the world.
+Broccoli contains three (3) different types of minerals, i.e. potassium, magnesium and calcium.
+Any food that has the ability to control high blood pressure must have these 3 minerals.

-Potassium has the ability to eliminate one of the blood pressure causing agent ie sodium (Na) from our body through our urine.
+Potassium has the ability to eliminate one of the blood pressure causing agents i.e. sodium (Na), from our body through our urine.
 Thus, in turn, our BP gets normal.
-The magnesium plays an important role in healthy blood flow and calcium regulates the heartbeat.
+Magnesium plays an important role in healthy blood flow, and calcium regulates the heartbeat.

-There is another important component by the name of sulforaphane in this vegetable which is also considered to be an important compound that is helpful in controlling and decreasing the high blood pressure.
+There is another important component by the name of sulforaphane in this vegetable which is also considered to be an important compound that helps control and decrease high blood pressure.

-In the markets, there are so many varieties of white beans and the most common among them are Navy (pea) Beans, Baby Lima Beans, Great Northern beans and Cannellini Beans.
-These various kinds of beans are slightly different from one another in term of their size and flavour and therefore can be used interchangeably in meals.
+There are so many varieties of white beans in the markets, and the most common among them are Navy (pea) Beans, Baby Lima Beans, Great Northern beans, and Cannellini Beans.
+These various kinds of beans are slightly different in terms of their size and flavour and, therefore, can be used interchangeably in meals.

-These beans are a rich source of potassium, magnesium, proteins and vit C and B. A cup of cooked beans contain 1200 mg of potassium.
-It doesn’t contain cholesterol which further increases its benefits for people suffering from high cholesterol level and B.P.
+These beans are a rich source of potassium, magnesium, proteins and vitamin C and B. A cup of cooked beans contains 1200 mg of potassium.
+It doesn’t contain cholesterol, which further benefits people suffering from high cholesterol levels and B.P.

 The antihypertensive action of oatmeal is due to a phytochemical known as avenantramides.
 It possesses anti-oxidants and also has anti-inflammatory activity.
-A study conducted in the Department of Community Health and preventive medicine, university medical school, Chicago, USA has proved that using oatmeal in food helps in controlling the high serum cholesterol level and maintain the lipid profile.
+A study conducted in the Department of Community Health and preventive medicine, university medical school, Chicago, USA, has proved that using oatmeal in food helps control the high serum cholesterol level and maintain the lipid profile.

-It must be included in the daily meal of the people suffering from elevated serum cholesterol level, a risk factor for high blood pressure.
-Beta-glucan an important fibre found in oats is also considered to be an effective ingredient while controlling the high blood pressure.
+It must be included in the daily meal of people suffering from elevated serum cholesterol levels, a risk factor for high blood pressure.
+Beta-glucan, an important fibre found in oats, is also an effective ingredient while controlling high blood pressure.

-As a fibre, it is also helpful in controlling constipation and prevents weight gain, which is directly related to elevated BP.
-A study published in 2015 in a nutrition research journal stated that Oatmeal consumers had lower body weight, waist and body mass.
+As a fibre, it is also helpful in controlling constipation and prevents weight gain, directly related to elevated BP.
+In a nutrition research journal, a study published in 2015 stated that Oatmeal consumers had lower body weight, waist and body mass.

-The main ingredient of Dark chocolate is flavonoids (antioxidants) which is present in abundance in it.
-Flavonoids have the ability to dilate arteries and veins, decrease atherosclerosis (decrease deposition of fatty material on the inner walls of the body) and enhance the nitrous oxide in the body which keeps the vessels dilated, elastic and relax.
-Taking a piece of dark chocolate daily has the potential to significantly decrease the systolic and diastolic blood pressure
+The main ingredient of Dark chocolate is flavonoids (antioxidants) which is present in abundance it.
+Flavonoids have the ability to dilate arteries and veins, decrease atherosclerosis (decrease deposition of fatty material on the inner walls of the body) and enhance the nitrous oxide in the body, which keeps the vessels dilated, elastic and relax.
+Taking a piece of dark chocolate daily can significantly decrease the systolic and diastolic blood pressure.

-A study in the journal of pharmaceutical research and opinion mentioned that garlic is one of the oldest medicinal plant known to human beings.
-It is used from ancient time as a valuable spice and a well-known remedy to treat various diseases and physiological disorders.
+A study in the journal of pharmaceutical research and opinion mentioned that garlic is one of the oldest medicinal plants known to human beings.
+Since ancient times, it is used as a valuable spice and a well-known remedy to treat various diseases and physiological disorders.

-Its medicinal properties have been established 5000 years ago in Sanskrit and for the past 3000 years, it is used in Chinese medicine to treat various ailments.
+Its medicinal properties were established 5000 years ago in Sanskrit, and for the past 3000 years, it is used in Chinese medicine to treat various ailments.
 The main constituent of Garlic is sulfur-containing compounds which are more than 33 in number.

-In addition, it also contains enzymes, amino acids and mineral (selenium) Several research articles have mentioned that Garlic is mainly used to control high blood pressures and to reduce cholesterol.
+In addition, it also contains enzymes, amino acids, and mineral (selenium).
+Several research articles have mentioned that Garlic is mainly used to control high blood pressures and reduce cholesterol.
 It has the ability to lower BP by 5-7% and decrease the cholesterol level by 10%.

 Green leafy vegetables

-The life expectancy of Japanese are higher in the world and it is attributed to Japanese traditional diets that are extremely rich in nitrate.
+The life expectancy of Japanese is higher globally, and it is attributed to Japanese traditional diets that are extremely rich in nitrate.
 The WHO recommends an Acceptable Daily Intake (ADI) of 3·7 mg nitrate/kg body mass.
-These green leafy vegetables are naturally rich in dietary nitrate and its consumption increases nitrite and nitrate concentration in body which leads to a reduction in blood pressure.
+These green leafy vegetables are naturally rich in dietary nitrate, and its consumption increases nitrite and nitrate concentration in the body, leading to a reduction in blood pressure.